tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-23-how-to-respond-to-product-disasters-samsung-phones-dyn-servers.md

 (*Note: I haven't poured all of Samsung's communications on this issue, so there may be other Samsung news sources I haven't found.
 Also note that I don't actually own a Samsung device -- I'm simply interested in the communication angle of a product disaster.* )

 The big question is whether Samsung can regain consumer confidence in its brand.
 From a communication perspective, how do you rebuild consumer confidence after a product disaster?

 If you look at [Samsung's "Most Recent" tab on their newsroom](https://news.samsung.com/global/), none of their recent articles touches on the exploding phones topic (scroll back a few pages just to make sure you aren't missing anything).
 And yet, this topic has occupied tremendous attention and analysis on mainstream technology sites.
 You can only find information about the faulty devices on Samsung's newsroom by looking at the "Most Popular" tab or by looking at their [statements category](https://news.samsung.com/global/category/press-resources/issuesfacts/statements).
 But these articles are way too brief to ever satisfy the user's need for more information about what's happening.

 Can you regain your brand by ignoring the elephant in the room?
 If you decide to address the sensitive issue, what position do you take?

 For example, in the face of a product disaster, would you ever take a more emotionally honest approach to connect in a more human language?
 Maybe starting out like this:

 > H-O-L-Y shit!
 We are so sorry/embarrassed/mortified to read reports of our new Samsung Note 7 phones catching fire, melting down, or [cringe] in some cases exploding.
 We have no idea how this happened!
+But we are actively dissecting and analyzing every faulty battery and component in the phones to figure out just what the problem is.
+>
-BUT we are actively dissecting and analyzing every faulty battery and component in the phones to figure out just what's happening.
-Literally every team in Samsung's phone division is working on understanding the cause and fixing the issue as soon as possible.
+> Literally every team in Samsung's phone division is working overtime to understand the cause and fixing the issue as soon as possible.
+>
 > Please keep in mind that none of our other phones have any similar problems and continue to be reliable, trustworthy phones.
 If you were unfortunate enough to be shunned on a plane due to your association with our Note 7 phones, we apologize in the most profound way we can.... [now insert free offers for lots of Samsung stuff...]

-Okay, I doubt you'd ever see that kind of tone from a corporate newsroom addressing what is clearly a sensitive issue (so severe that analysts project a 2-3 billion dollar loss).
+Okay, I doubt you'd ever see that kind of tone from a corporate newsroom addressing what is clearly a sensitive issue (so severe that analysts project a 2-3 billion dollar loss, and many users have reported burns).
 With tone, it's usually better to play it safe and be straightforward, plain, and clear instead of letting the words drip with your emotions.

 Instead of trying to infuse your tone with a more emotionally human voice (as long third-party bloggers and pundits can do), I suggest trying another tactic: Provide a lot of details that users want to know about.